Steamroller: Configurations

 The majority of rollers were of the same basic 3-roll configuration, gear-driven, with two large smooth wheels (rolls) at the back and a single wide roll at the front (in actuality, the wide roll usually consisted of two narrower rolls on the same axle, to make steering easier).
 However, there was also a distinctive variant, the "tandem", which had two wide rolls, one front, one rear.
+They were better for rolling asphalt which drove demand from the 1920s.
 Those made by Robey & Co used their standard steam wagon engine and pistol boiler fitted in a girder frame with rolls and a chain drive to produce a quick-reversing roller suitable for modern road surfaces such as tarmacadam and bituminous asphalt.
 A number of Robey & Co. tandem rollers were modified to make a further variant, the tri-tandem, which was a tandem with a third roll, mounted directly behind the rear one.
 Robey supplied the parts, but the modification was undertaken by Goodes of Royston.
 Ten tandem and two tri-tandem Robey rollers survive in preservation, and one of the tri-tandems is known to have been used to construct parts of the M1 motorway.

 A variation of the basic configuration was the "convertible": an engine which could be either a steam roller or a traction engine and could be changed from one form to the other in a relatively short time – i.e., less than half a day.
 Convertible engines were liked by local authorities, since the same machine could be used for haulage in the winter and road-mending in the summer.

+A rare type with only four built were embankment rollers with twin wheels at both the front and back rather than a single roller at the front.
+They were used in the construction of reservoirs.